CarlTBarnes/Holiday-Calculator/README.md

 # Holiday-Calculator

- Holiday Calculations in Clarion code from New year's day to Thanksgiving. and Christmas.
-Has two different Easter Calculations. actual and Observed (i.e. Monday or Friday).
+ Holiday Calculations in Clarion code from New Year's day to Thanksgiving and Christmas.
+Has two different Easter Calculations.
+Actual and Observed (i.e. Monday or Friday).

  ![capture](readme.png)